 - A. Uniforms, Special/Protective Clothing.
-Employees required by the Municipality, based on the nature of his or her work, to wear a specific uniform or special clothing in the performance of their duties, or are required by the Municipality to have specific outer clothing, including appropriate outer footwear, rain coats, or rain suits, shall have these items, in proper size, furnished by the Municipality for their use on the job at no charge to the employee.
+Employees required by the Municipality, based on the nature of their work, to wear a specific uniform or special clothing in the performance of their duties, or are required by the Municipality to have specific outer clothing, including appropriate outer footwear, rain coats, or rain suits, shall have these items, in proper size, furnished by the Municipality for their use on the job at no charge to the employee.
 Employees who are required by the Municipality to wear smocks, coveralls, and/or hip boots shall have the appropriate, required items made available to them for use on the job.
-The Municipality shall retain ownership for all items furnished under this provision, and such items shall be returned to the Municipality when the employee ends his or her employee shall sign a receipt for all clothing issued, and may be held responsible to pay for any damage or loss to such clothing, uniforms, etc., if such damage or loss is the result of willful, malicious, or grossly negligent conduct. - B. Maintenance and Cleaning Expenses.
+The Municipality shall retain ownership for all items furnished under this provision, and such items shall be returned to the Municipality when the employee ends their employment or when the item(s) is no longer required as part of their job.
+The employee shall sign a receipt for all clothing issued, and may be held responsible to pay for any damage or loss to such clothing, uniforms, etc., if such damage or loss is the result of willful, malicious, or grossly negligent conduct. - B. Maintenance and Cleaning Expenses.
 Clothing that is issued by the Municipality shall have its maintenance and cleaning paid for by the Municipality, unless the item is washable.
 Notwithstanding this, smocks and overalls shall have the maintenance and cleaning provided by the Municipality.